viamrobotics/docs/docs/get-started/installation/prepare/microcontrollers/development-setup.md

 Navigate to [the Viam app](https://app.viam.com) and [add a new robot](/fleet/machines/#add-a-new-robot) in your desired location.

-Click on the name of the robot to go to the robot's page.
+Click on the name of the machine to go to the machine's page.
 Then, navigate to the **Config** tab.

-### Configure your robot with an ESP32
+### Configure your machine with an ESP32

 [Client API](/build/program/apis/) usage with the micro-RDK is currently limited to the following supported {{< glossary_tooltip term_id="resource" text="resources" >}}: